MaXerri/Class-Assignments/README.md

  I did not write the skeleton of these files.
 I only filled in the implementation of required functions.

-*  Enigma: Implementation of a basic enigma machine similar t the functionality of those uused in WWII.
+*  project1: Implementation of a basic enigma machine similar to the functionality of those used in WWII.

-*  Adventure: Implementation of a text adventure game using a text based interface in terminal.
+*  project2: Implementation of a text adventure game using a text based interface in terminal.

-*  Search:  Devleop a search engine for text documents which utilizes differnt dictionary implementations to search for documents.
+*  project3:  Devleop a search engine for text documents which utilizes differnt dictionary implementations to search for documents.

-*  RML: Build an interpretter for a simplified Ocaml language called RML (Robot Meta-Language)
+*  project4: Build an interpretter for a simplified Ocaml language called Robot Meta-Language

 ____________________________________________________

 Algorithms:

-* This folder contains coding problems where we had to constrct time eficient algorithms in java to corresponding to a given prompt which I have also included in the folder.
-This algorithms were written by scratch without any starter code.
+* This folder contains multiple coding problems where we had to constrct time eficient algorithms in java to corresponding to a given prompt which I have also included in the folder.
+This algorithms were written by scratch without any starter code in Java.

 ___________________________________________________